 You can access OpenType commands and options in the Text inspector.
 You can also let Corel PHOTO-PAINT prompt you which OpenType features you can apply by enabling the Interactive OpenType option.
 When you select text, an indicator arrow appears below the text if an OpenType feature is available.
-You can click the indicator to access a list of the most popular OpenType features that are available for the selected text.
+You can click the indicator to access a list of the most popular available OpenType features.